moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 - S3 Table Names have a limit of 1024 characters.
 Similarly with database names this requires adhering to the [MoJ guidance](https://github.com/ministryofjustice/analytical-platform-uploader#data-governance-for-testing) for naming conventions.

 - We do not have access to the permissions infrastructure of the AP.
 This means that anyone can upload to any table created by the uploader through the uploader.
 This is not a security risk, as the uploader is purely a loading mechanism and not a viewing mechanism, but be aware users might upload data of a different schema to a table accidentally.

+- You cannot upload files from a sharepoint location directly, you'll need to download the file locally first